Therapeutic Massage

 Reduced Muscle Tension

-Therapeutic massage helps calm tight muscles and improve soft-tissue mobility.
-This often reduces pain linked with postural strain, sport, or repetitive work tasks.
+Therapeutic massage may calm tight muscles and improve soft-tissue mobility.
+This can help people who feel restricted by postural strain, sport, manual work or repeated desk-based positions.

 Stress and Nervous System Benefits

 Many people feel calmer after massage.
-Breathing slows, muscles relax, and the body settles into a more restful state.
-This shift may help ease stress-related headaches, sleep issues, and general tension.
+Breathing slows, muscle tone reduces and the body often settles into a more restful state.
+This may help people who carry stress through the neck, shoulders and upper back.

 Support for Injury Recovery

-Massage can complement your physiotherapy plan.
-It may help reduce protective muscle guarding, improve range of motion, and prepare your body for strengthening work.
-Your physiotherapist can recommend when massage fits best into your rehab timeline.
+Massage can complement a physiotherapy plan.
+It may help reduce protective muscle guarding, improve comfort and prepare your body for movement, strengthening or return-to-activity work.

 How Often Should You Have a Therapeutic Massage?

-• High stress or heavy physical work: weekly or fortnightly
+- High stress or heavy physical work: weekly or fortnightly may suit some people.

 How Long Should a Massage Be?